joelmap/Virtual_CAN_bus_with_Carla_simulator/README.md

 ## sudo apt-get install carla-simulator
 ## cd /opt/carla-simulator

-# Running CARLA
+# Running CARLA Server

 ## cd bin
 ## ./CarlaUE4.sh

 # Put the files that are inside the "files_for_Carla_simulator" folder inside the carla directory "/opt/carla-simulator/PythonAPI/examples"
-# Run the Carla client
+# Running CARLA client
 ## python modified_client_v2.py

 # See the video below for more details and also how to use CANdevStudio to send CAN bus messages: